NAUGATUCK — A North Carolina company wants to place a cell phone tower near Maple Hill Elementary School.

 Mayor N. Warren “Pete” Hess said officials looked at a number of areas before settling on that location.

 “We looked at several sites in that area.
 There is poor coverage in that area.
 This is the least intrusive one to the residents,” Hess said.

-Messages left with Eco-Site seeking comment were not returned as of press time.
+Messages left with Eco-Site seeking comment were not returned.